 I’ve been sued by CACH LLC.
 What do I do?

 The first thing I tell people when they’ve been sued by CACH is to understand that they are not the only ones that this has happened to, and we will get through this together.
-As CACH is one of the more litigious creditors that we come across, we also know that they will work with you, especially in times of hardship or need.
+CACH is one of the more litigious creditors that we encounter.
+We also know that they will work with you, especially in times of hardship or need.

 As a brief overview, a debt collection lawsuit generally begins when the creditor files a complaint with the state civil court and lists you as the defendant.
-The complaint provides the reason why the creditor is suing you and what the creditors wants to obtain in payment.
+The complaint provides the reason why the creditor issuing you and what the creditors want to obtain in payment.
 Oftentimes this includes the money you owe plus interest and potentially late fees and the attorney fees and court costs.

-The attorney representing the creditor or the creditor themselves will often notify you of the lawsuit by serving you paper, which means that a copy of the complaint and court summons is delivered to you.
+The attorney representing the creditor or the creditor themselves will often notify you of the lawsuit by serving you paper.
+In other words, a copy of the complaint and court summons is delivered to you.
 The lawsuit information is often found readily available on County Superior Court websites.

-If you do not answer the judgement, the creditor will seek a default judgement.
-With a default judgement, the creditor may do the following based on the state that you live:
+If you do not answer the summons, the creditor will seek a default judgment.
+With a default judgment, the creditor may do the following based on the state that you live: